Abhilash-101/AVAX-Mod-3/README.md

    - Go to the Remix IDE at [Remix IDE](https://remix.ethereum.org/).

 2. **Create a New File**:
-   - In the Remix IDE, create a new Solidity file (e.g., `TokenTest.sol`).
+   - In the Remix IDE, create a new Solidity file (e.g., `TokenProject.sol`).

 ### Executing Program

 1. **Compile the Contract**:
    - In the Remix IDE, select the appropriate Solidity compiler version (`^0.8.20`).
    - Click on the "Solidity Compiler" tab in the left sidebar.
-   - Click the "Compile TokenTest.sol" button to compile the contract.
+   - Click the "Compile TokenProject.sol" button to compile the contract.

 2. **Interact with the Contract**: